couldnt-find-good-name/sd-webui-swap-mukham/readme.md

 - This version does not work in Google Colab, sorry.

 ## Changes

+Changes 06/08/2023
+- Reordered some UI elements, moved Download Models button to a Tab.
+- Better Info panel.

 Changes 05/08/2023
 - Added Codeformer Enhancer from original source [Swap-Mukham](https://github.com/harisreedhar/Swap-Mukham).
 - Added tqdm>=4.50.0 to requirements.txt, it must solve tdqm error at launch, (maybe causes conflicts with other extensions).